 Pop culture juggernauts like Hollywood studios and Netflix are including more and more queer characters and stories in their content.
 And as Singapore’s homophobic censorship bumps against more inclusive movies and TV shows, its regressive policy will increasingly be invoked in more visible ways.

-Last week, as Star Wars: The Rise Of Skywalker (TROS) opened in Singapore, it transpired that Disney had voluntarily cut a scene of a same-sex kiss on the lips between two minor female characters in a romantic relationship.
-This meant that Disney would be able to retain a PG13 rating for the movie in Singapore, so that families could bring their children to watch it.
+Last week, as Star Wars: The Rise Of Skywalker (TROS) opened in Singapore, it transpired that Disney had cut a shot of a same-sex kiss on the lips between two minor female characters.
+This allowed Disney to retain a PG13 rating for the movie in Singapore, so that families could bring their children to watch it.
 (The only other place where TROS is reported to have been censored is the Middle East.)